-Dockery Lake Campground is a 3.6 mile lightly trafficked point-to-point trail located near Dahlonega, GA that features a lake and is good for all skill levels.
+Dockery Lake Campground is a 3.6 mile lightly trafficked point-to-point trail located near Dahlonega, Georgia that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A peaceful small campground along side a beautiful mountain lake.
 The campground has 11 campsites with about half being on the lake side.
 They are spread out nicely so you should have no problem relaxing and enjoying the scenery.
 The lake is about 4 acres in size and is great to float around on in a canoe or work the banks with a fishing pole and try to catch one of the stocked trout.
 The trail around the lake is about .5 miles and is wheelchair accessible with the base being small gravel.
 On one end of the lake is a wood fishing pier and on the other is a nice picnic area for day use.

 Very scenic, beautiful setting, hoping to find an open campsite but it was full.
 Primitive campsites outhouses and tent pads with a grill.
 Will not return more than likely, but really glad me and the kids got this one checked off our list.

 Nice, easy hike around the lake.
 Good place to feed fish (I'm not very good at catching them!)

 Wonderful campground.
 Excellent jumping off point for Dockery Lake Trail continuing on to Big Cedar Maountain.

 We came November 8, 2014...two moms and 5 kids ages 6 to 14.
 We left Dockery Lake Campground and backpacked to the end of Dockery Lake Trail where we set up camp before hiking on to Big Cedar Mountain for the views.

 The Dockery Lake Campground was completely full when we arrived so we had to improvise and made camp where the day hikers parked.